Everything You Need to Know About Sage 100 Cloud Hosting

 Cloud-based, SaaS (Software-as-a-Service) applications are here to stay, and the benefits increasingly make them something of a business imperative.
 In fact many of you are reaching out to our team to talk about your options for “moving to the cloud.”

 In addition to Sage Intacct, a true Cloud ERP, we are happy to share that there is now a Sage-endorsed hosting option for companies running Sage 100.
 Now there’s Cloud at Work.
-Join us for a webinar, Cloud Hosting for Sage 100 on June 29th, for in-depth information.
-Until then, here’s (almost) everything you need to know about hosting Sage 100 in the cloud.
+Here’s what you need to know about hosting Sage 100 in the cloud.

 Reasons to move to the cloud now

 - What would you do if your server failed?